SPIRITUAL INSIGHTS: UNSHAKEABLE RESULTS COME FROM DEEP ROOTS

 March 31, 2026

 It wasn’t a destination I had planned for.
 Just a quiet trail, the kind you take when you’re not trying to prove anything or get anywhere in particular.
 The kind of place where your pace slows without you realizing it, and your thoughts finally have room to breathe.
 That’s where I saw the tree.
 It stood alone, almost as if it had been forgotten.
 No neat rows.
 No irrigation system.
 No signs of care or cultivation.
 Just a single tree on the edge of the path, doing what it was created to do.
-And yet, what caught my attention wasn’t its isolation—
+Yet, what caught my attention wasn’t its isolation—

 It was its abundance.

 The branches were heavy with fruit.
 Not the kind that looks impressive from a distance but disappoints up close.
 This was different.
 The fruit had weight to it.
 Substance.
 The kind that bends branches low, as if the tree itself is bowing under the responsibility of what it carries.
 It didn’t make sense.
 Trees like that usually have a story you can trace.
 A gardener.
 A water source.
 Some visible system that explains the outcome.
-But there was none of that here.
+However, there was none of that here.
 Just quiet strength.
 Quiet consistency.

 Quiet fruit.

 Curiosity has a way of pulling you closer when something doesn’t quite add up.
-And as I stepped in, what I noticed wasn’t above the ground, but beneath it.
+As I stepped in, what I noticed wasn’t above the ground, but beneath it.
 Not something obvious.
 Not something that would catch your eye unless you were looking for it.
 There, hidden just below the surface, was a narrow stream.
 It wasn’t loud or dramatic.
 No rushing current.
 No spectacle.
-Just a steady, faithful flow—day after day, unseen but unwavering.And in that moment, the tree made sense.
+Just a steady, faithful flow—day after day, unseen but unwavering.
+In that moment, the tree made sense.
 What looked extraordinary above the surface was simply the natural result of something deeply consistent below it.

 That’s the part we often miss.

 In leadership, we’re drawn to what can be seen.
 Results.
 Growth.
 Influence.
 Momentum.
 We celebrate the visible fruit as if it tells the whole story.
-But fruit has never been the full story.
+However, the fruit has never been the full story.
 It’s just the evidence.
 The real story is always in the roots.
 Over time, I’ve come to see a quiet distinction in leaders that often goes unnoticed until it’s too late.
 Some become reservoirs.
 Others become streams.

 Not all at once.
 Just enough to dull the edge.

 Streams, on the other hand, live differently.
 They receive, yes—but they also release.
 What flows into them doesn’t stay confined.
 It moves through.
 It nourishes beyond them.
-And because of that movement, everything connected to them has a chance to grow.
+Because of that movement, everything connected to them has a chance to grow.
 There’s a freedom in that kind of leadership.
 A lightness.
 Not because the responsibility is less, but because the weight isn’t being held alone.

 Healthy leaders learn to live like streams.